Learning Hub

 There are two main methods when it comes to building a pole barn structure: post frame (as mentioned above) and stick frame.
 Stick frame requires a fully poured concrete foundation.
 Most traditional houses built typically use the stick frame method with the framing over the foundation.

 One more thing to note, is that some "Metal Barns" or "Metal Buildings" are built with steel frames.
 This is also quite a bit different than a post frame (wood frame) building.
 But the terms do still get used interchangeably by those that don't work directly in the industries of post frame construction or steel frame construction.
 Especially when it comes to barn type builds or barndominiums.
-A reason too that many people use the terms interchangeably is because they think "metal building" or "metal barn" and are picturing a metal sided building (most post frames, steel frames, pole barns, etc. have metal sheet siding).
+Another reason that many people use the terms interchangeably is because they think "metal building" or "metal barn" and are picturing a metal sided building (most post frames, steel frames, pole barns, etc. have metal panels).

 While both post frame and stick frame methods work great (if built properly), here at Milmar we specialize in the post frame method for the following reasons: